hrbrmstr/nifffty/README.md

 ![downloads](http://cranlogs.r-pkg.org/badges/grand-total/nifffty) -->
 ![img](nifffty.png)

-nifffty is a simple package to post events/data to an IFTTT Maker channel/recipe.
+nifffty is a simple package to post events/data to an IFTTT Maker channel/recipe *and* receive events (via Maker) from IFTTT actions.

 Inspired by a [blog post by Brian Connelly](http://bconnelly.net/2015/06/connecting-r-to-everything-with-ifttt/).